 “Patients are very accepting of integrative medicine,” Nerurkar says.
 “By and large, the physician community is totally embracing it as well.”

 If stress and anxiety are getting the best of you, make sure to discuss your options with your doctor.
-You may be able to restore your balance with a balanced approach to care.This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+You may be able to restore your balance with a balanced approach to care.This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio